leppard1996/pathwaysCapstone/weather-project/README.md

 # Weather Dashboard 🌤️

-An easy to use and intuitive weather dashboard built with Python and Tkinter that allows users to check current weather conditions for cities around the world!
+An easy to use and intuitive weather dashboard built with Python and Tkinter that allows users to check current weather conditions for different cities around the world!

 ## Installation

 ### Prerequisites
-- Python 3.6 or higher
+- Python 3.6 or higher (I have 3.11.9)
 - Internet connection for API calls

 ### Setup Steps